khskh/python-firebase-examples/README.md

 # Firebase python examples
 Some of python scripts for Firebase divided into two groups; local and server-side.
-All local scripts are intended to use on your pc, while server-side functions are ready-to-use functions to implement them as Firebase Functions.
+All local scripts are intended to use on your local machine, while server-side functions are ready-to-use functions to implement them as Firebase Functions.

 Most functions require the installation of the firebase-admin library to work correctly.
 You can install it by following the command: